johndoknjas/Connect-Four-Version-45/README.md

   - Or, go inside main.cpp, and set the global bool "talk_with_python" to true.
 Compile the new project, and then open and run the "interface.py" file in /bin/Debug.
 This will allow you to use a Python interface, which will call the .exe program in the background.
-       - Currently the Python user interface is as fairly plain, but I'm planning to add a GUI in a future version.
+       - Currently the Python user interface is fairly plain, but I'm planning to add a GUI in a future version.